Atharvkote/Data-Structures-Algorithms/README.md

 ## Python

-**_Python_** is an accessible and easy-to-learn language, perfect for quickly prototyping and implementing data structures and algorithms. *Note: Python implementations are coming soon!*
+**_Python_** is an accessible and easy-to-learn language, perfect for quickly prototyping and implementing data structures and algorithms.</br>
+`Note: Python implementations are coming soon!`

 ### Specialities
 - **Ease of Use**: Python's simple and readable syntax makes it a great choice for beginners and for rapid development.